Ticlopidine

 Ticlopidine, sold under the brand name Ticlid, is a medication used to reduce the risk of thrombotic strokes.
 It is an antiplatelet drug in the thienopyridine family which is an adenosine diphosphate (ADP) receptor inhibitor.
 Research initially showed that it was useful for preventing strokes and coronary stent occlusions.
-However, because of its rare but serious side effects of neutropenia and thrombotic thrombocytopenic purpura it was primarily used in patients in whom aspirin was not tolerated, or in whom dual antiplatelet therapy was desirable.
+However, because of its rare but serious side effects of neutropenia and thrombotic microangiopathy it was primarily used in patients in whom aspirin was not tolerated, or in whom dual antiplatelet therapy was desirable.
 With the advent of newer and safer antiplatelet drugs such as clopidogrel and ticagrelor, its use remained limited.

 It was patented in 1973 and approved for medical use in 1978.

 Medical uses

 Ticlopidine is indicated for the prevention of strokes and when combined with aspirin, for people with a new coronary stent to prevent closure.

 Stroke

 Ticlopidine is considered a second-line option for the prevention of thrombotic strokes among patients who have previously had a stroke or TIA.
 Studies have shown that it is superior to aspirin in the prevention of death or future strokes.
 However, it also has more frequent and serious side effects compared to aspirin, so it is reserved for those patients that cannot take aspirin.